What are the perceived issues?

 You can use it only to produce electricity, not for your car, unless it has only an electric motor.
 Today, I really don't see small scale nuclear aplications.

-On 1st October 2005, 442 reactors were in operation worldwide.
+In August 2017, over 440 reactors were in operation worldwide in 31 countries, producing a total power of 390 GW, and another 60 reactors are under construction.
 See the map.
-16% of the world's electricity is generated by nuclear power.
-In the USA, it is a modest 20%.
-In South Korea, it is 38%, in France, 78%!
+11% of the world's electricity is generated by nuclear power.
+In the USA, it is a modest 20 %.
+In South Korea, it is 38 %, in France, 78 %!
 To anyone wishing to turn off all nuclear plants in France, you should offer a container-load of candles and ask them how they will operate their computer, TV and dishwasher with the candles.

 Nuclear power does not produce CO2 or other greenhouse gases.
 So it cannot change immediately our climate.

 However, nuclear power plants produce radioactive waste, and today nobody knows, I repeat, nobody knows how to handle this waste so as to make it harmless.
 The radwaste is buried deep underground, and everybody hopes that it will not leak radioactivity.
 The problem is that this waste remains radioactive for a very long time, thousands of years for some of the radioactive species.
-A leakage of radioactivity into the atmosphere can have dramatic consequences, as we have seen in the Chernobyl accident that occurred in Ukraine in the Spring of 1986.
+A leakage of radioactivity into the atmosphere can have dramatic consequences, as we have seen in the Chernobyl accident that occurred in Ukraine in April 1986 and the Fukushima disaster of March 2011.

 Nevertheless, I believe that nuclear energy will be further developed in the coming years, because it uses little natural resources, and could use none at all if the "fast breeder" reactor were built in a safe way.
 If the world's industry had invested as many dollars in research about how to make safe nuclear energy as it has done for oil and transportation, we would today have a fairly safe and sustainable source of energy for public distribution.